arangodb/arangodb/Documentation/Books/Manual/Views/ArangoSearch/DetailedOverview.md

 # Detailed overview of ArangoSearch views

-## What is ArangoSearch view

-### ArangoSearch is much more than a fulltext search

-But fulltext searching is a subset of its available functionality, supported via the 'text' analyzer and 'tfidf'/'bm25' [scorers](Scorers.md), without impact to performance when specifying documents from different collections or filtering on multiple document attributes.
+ArangoSearch provides a fulltext search and it is only a subset of its available functionality, supported via the 'text' analyzer and 'tfidf'/'bm25' [scorers](Scorers.md), without impact to performance when specifying documents from different collections or filtering on multiple document attributes.

-### View datasource
+## View datasource

 The IResearch functionality is exposed to ArangoDB via the the ArangoSearch view API because the ArangoSearch view is merely an identity transformation applied